mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 **nifsMerge Cube Merging:** To only merge final data cubes use a config.cfg file like this:
 *Make sure to populate scienceDirectoryList, telluricDirectoryList and calibrationDirectoryList before running!*

+*Note: You can start and stop at step 1,3, or 5, create your own waveoffsetsGRATING.txt file in the merged_MERGETYPE directory, and then start and stop from step
+2, 4, or 6 to specify your own offsets for the final cube merging step.
+This is useful for non-sidereal targets.*

 .. code-block:: text

   # Nifty configuration file.